skyout/sass-styleguide/README.md

 Any subsequent modifications to that font tag should be done in multi-line declaration, *unless* there is a change to the `font-family`, then the full declaration is required.
 This will keep a single font for a document and promotes proper cascading.

 `Font-weight` should always be declared using numbers instead of keywords.
-This aids in use of `@font-face` declarations.
+This aids in use of `@font-face` declarations. `Line-height` should always be declared using `em`, however without the unit.

 **Background**